Cybereason/Logout4Shell/README.md

 ## How to use

-1. Download this report and build it
+1. Download this repository and build it

    1.1 `git clone https://github.com/cybereason/Logout4Shell.git`